remvst/kik-node/README.md

 <a name="Bot+incoming"></a>
 ### bot.incoming()
-Handles the incoming requests for messages and for the bot.json manifest.
+Handles the incoming requests for messages configuration.

 **Kind**: instance method of <code>[Bot](#Bot)</code>